grooviter/asciidoctor-mathx-extension/README.md

 This asciidoctor extension uses LateX mathematical syntax to create images showing mathematical expressions.
-All you have to do is to introduce a LateX mathematical formula within a `formula` block and it will be converted into an image, e.g:
+All you have to do is to introduce a LateX mathematical formula within a `mathx` block and it will be converted into an image, e.g:

 ```